Measurements API

 }

-The JEXL 2.1.x library is used to parse the expression string and this also lets Java objects and predefined functions to be included in the expression.
+The JEXL 2.1.x library is used to parse expression strings.
+This also lets you include Java objects and predefined functions in your expressions.

-JEXL uses a context that is pre-populated by OpenNMS with the results of the query.
-Several constants and arrays are also predefined as references in the context by OpenNMS.
+JEXL uses a context that Meridian pre-populates with the results of your query.
+Several constants and arrays are also predefined as references in the context:

 Constant/Prefix | Description |